travismacdonald/TrainingMode-CommunityEdition/README.md

 To download the ISO, click 'Releases' on the right side, then download "TM-More.zip".
 Unzip, then drag your melee iso on the 'Drag Vanilla Melee Here.bat' file.
 Feel free to file an issue to request a new feature.

-We have completely overhauled the build process.
-Now any developer can easily add new features to the modpack.
-Have some specific tech you want to train?
-Find a bug that's been annoying you?
-Come make a PR!

 ## Changes From the Original
 - New Training Lab Features: